General Frank Maxwell Andrews

 Marshall later recalled that the appointment made Andrews "the first supervisor of the mobilization of the army, which involved about 176 new units."
 That job had put him "in close touch with the ground forces," Marshall said, and Andrews "did a splendid job" in the role.

 When the war came to U.S. territory on December 7, 1941, Lieutenant General Andrews was in command of all U.S. military forces in and around the Panama Canal Zone, which was viewed as a likely target of attack.

 In 1942 Andrews went to North Africa, where as commander of all United States' forces in the Middle East, he helped to defeat Rommel's Afrika Korps.

-In February 1943 Andrews became the commander of all United States forces in the European Theater of Operations.
+In February 1943 Andrews became the commander of all United States forces in the European Theatre of Operations.
 In his memoirs, Gen Henry H. "Hap" Arnold, commander of the Army Air Forces in WWII, expressed the belief that Andrews would have been given the command of the Allied invasion of Europe -- the position that eventually went to Gen. Dwight D. Eisenhower.
 Unfortunately, on May 3, 1943, the B-24 carrying Andrews on an inspection tour crashed while attempting to land at the Royal Air Force Base at Kaldadarnes, Iceland.
 Andrews and 13 others died in the crash, and only the tail gunner survived.

 Joint Base Andrews (formerly Andrews Air Force Base), the airport of the president of the United States, is named in honor of Lt.
 Gen. Frank M. Andrews.